-Therapy Dogs Nationwide is a national Charity where visiting volunteers take their own dogs into establishments to give comfort, distraction, and stimulation.
+Therapy Dogs Nationwide is a national charity where visiting volunteers take their own dogs into establishments to provide comfort, distraction, and stimulation.

-The use of animals especially Dogs as therapy is not a new idea.
-Dogs have been used in the care sector for over 40 years.
-Many of our volunteers have their roots with Lesley Scott-Ordish who was a pioneer in visiting by taking your own pet dog to nursing homes.
+Using animals especially Dogs as therapy is not a new idea, they have been used for over 40 years in experience in the care sector and a lot of our volunteers have roots with Lesley Scott-Ordish who was a pioneer in visiting with taking your own pet dog to nursing homes.

-The benefits of Animal Assisted Therapies (AAT) have been extensively studied and the results range from improvement in general health and wellbeing to increased confidence levels, improved and controlled movement to improved communication skills.
+The benefits of Animal Assisted Therapies (AAT) have been extensively studied and results range from improvement in general health and wellbeing, increased confidence levels, improved and controlled movement to improved communication skills.

 Volunteers and Therapy Dogs work with a wide group of people within the community.
 Our work in residential care homes had improved communication in residents and patients by evoking memories and stimulating conversation.

 We are proud to be part of the Kennel Club Bark and Read Programme.
-Many of our dogs visit schools to help children develop their reading skills and build confidence.
+We have many dogs that visit schools to help children develop their reading skills and build confidence.

 Our volunteers also find their visits very rewarding.

 More of our work can be seen on our Establishments page.